 WHY WE LIKE IT: Printing big doesn’t have to cost big money, as proven by this Epson that can produce 13 x 19-inch borderless prints from maximum-yield ink cartridges that keep you from replacing ink frequently.

 Feature-packed is an understatement for the Epson WF7710 Workforce.
-Everything is accessible from a slick-looking, tilt-out control panel with a large 4.3” touch screen, as well as physical buttons.
+Everything is accessible from a slick-looking, tilt-out control panel with a large 4.3” touch screen and physical buttons.
 From there, you can connect to almost anything wirelessly via WiFi, Apple AirPrint, Google Cloud Print, and Epson’s proprietary apps.
-It also has USB, USB thumb drive, and ethernet connection options.
+It also has a USB, USB thumb drive, and ethernet connection options.

 The Epson handles wider formats than most printers of its class, with borderless printing up to 13 x 19”.
 Even more unique, you can scan and produce copies of documents up to 11 x 17”.
-Though they don’t come standard, you’ll want to use the extra-large capacity ink cartridges offered from Epson.
-For black ink, you can buy a cartridge that yields up to 2,200 pages and for color up to 1,100 pages.
-The DURABrite Ultra pigment ink is smudge, water, and fade resistant up to 84 years, giving you great print quality and longevity with its efficiency.
+Though they don’t come standard, you’ll want to use Epson’s extra-large capacity ink cartridges.
+For black ink, you can buy a cartridge that yields up to 2,200 pages and up to 1,100 pages for color.
+The DURABrite Ultra pigment ink is smudge, water, and fade resistant for up to 84 years, giving you great print quality and longevity with its efficiency.
 Just like with the best printer ink that will get you unrivaled quality every single time.
-If you’re a big Apple fan and aside from Apple AirPrint, you use a Mac for a computer, we also recommend you consider the best wireless printer for Mac to ensure compatibility between all your devices.
+If you’re a big Apple fan and, aside from Apple AirPrint, you use a Mac for a computer, we also recommend you consider the best wireless printer for Mac to ensure compatibility between all your devices.

 Award: BEST ON A BUDGET

-WHY WE LIKE IT: This HP’s efficient print head technology manages surprisingly good color print quality at as much as 50-percent less cost per page than las printers.
+WHY WE LIKE IT: This HP’s efficient print head technology manages surprisingly good color print quality at as much as 50 percent less cost per page than laser printers.
 It also offers a ton of modern features for a lower-budget option, like Apple AirPrint and wireless direct connectivity.

 This printer’s HP Thermal Inkjet print technology delivers impressive color printouts up to 600 x 1200 dpi resolution.
 The printhead utilizes four cartridges, one black, and the rest color.
 It’s especially efficient if you print a lot in color when you opt for HP’s Instant Ink subscription.
 The program delivers ink automatically as needed based on your usage and results in lower running costs for color printing.

-This wireless printer features are impressive, with copy, scan, and fax capabilities and an automatic document feeder.
-For its compact size, the unit has a large 225-sheet input tray and a 60-sheet output tray.
+These wireless printer features are impressive, with copy, scan, and fax capabilities and an automatic document feeder.
+The unit has a large 225-sheet input tray and a 60-sheet output tray for its compact size.
 Its 500 MHz processor is responsive to print requests and can reach speeds of 30 ppm when printing in monochrome draft mode, which is comparable to laser printers designed for speed.
 Compare this to the best laser printer on the market today.

 Award: BEST TECH FEATURES